-4.6 A significant volume of evidence has been collected to demonstrate the analysis and judgements contained within the Position Statement.
-This information will be submitted to CSSIW who will also visit Denbighshire to carry out a small number of observational visits to gather evidence that our self assessment is in line with our operational practice.
+- 4.2 A comprehensive self assessment has been undertaken on the quality and effectiveness of services and the organisation's capacity to improve and sustain improvement. - 4.3 The self assessment is contained within a detailed Position Statement that will be made available on the intranet. - 4.4 A significant volume of evidence has been collected to demonstrate the analysis and judgements contained within the Position Statement.
+This information has been submitted to CSSIW who will carry out a small number of observational visits to gather evidence that our self assessment is in line with our operational practice.